How to Dispose of Construction Waste Legally: Duty of Care, WTN & Inert Waste Rules

 What Types of Construction Waste Can Go in a Skip

-• Brick, concrete, tile, stone
+• Inert Waste: Brick, concrete, tile, stone, clay, ceramics, clean soil.

-• Untreated wood and timber offcuts
+• Mixed Waste: Untreated wood and timber offcuts, metal, pipes, wiring, and non-electrical fittings.

 Steps to Dispose of Construction Waste Properly

-1. Estimate Your Volume
+1. Estimate Your Volume & Skip Size

-2. Choose a Reliable Skip Hire Provider
+2. Choose a Reliable, Licensed Provider

-3. Schedule Delivery and Collection
+3. Schedule Delivery and Permit

 4. Load Your Waste Smartly